 13. The London Eye

-What better way to see a London than from the London Eye – nestled in the heart of the city.
-Choose from one of the 32 capsules to soar above the city, drinking in a 360-degree view of London and the ever-changing skies.
+What better way to see London than from the London Eye – nestled in the city’s heart.
+Choose from one of the 32 capsules to soar above the city, enjoy a 360-degree view of London and the ever-changing skies.

 Sunset rides on the London Eye are especially popular, so don’t forget to book your seat in advance if you want a guaranteed ride during sunset.